 I confess that such questions leave me at best indifferent and at worst suspicious.
 Who are we, as translators, to start issuing guidelines for reviewers?
 And are these questions, just possibly, merely a thinly veiled attempt to suppress negative commentary of any sort?

 My own preference would be for us to embrace criticism, both from reviewers and from colleagues.
 Indeed, I would actually go further and say that self-criticism, the constructive criticism of colleagues, and the disinterested criticism of reviewers are absolutely essential for our professional development, and for creating authentic relationships with our peers and with our readers.
 The alternative is to live in a world of puff pieces and phoney praise.

-But I knew that things were going to go well when Ros Schwartz kicked off proceedings by quoting approvingly from Tim Parks’ latest article in the NYRB.
+But I knew that things were going to go well when Ros Schwartz, chairing the discussion, kicked off proceedings by quoting approvingly from Tim Parks’ latest article in the NYRB.
 (Okay.
 I’ll admit to a slight twinge of disappointment.
 I rather liked the idea that the English had become so soft that they’d been reduced to flying a Scotsman in from Spain whenever they wanted an argument.
 You can take the man out of Scotland…)

 Instead of grappling with just where to draw the line between ‘good’ and ‘bad’ criticism, a consensus quickly emerged that literary translators have been far too sensitive about this issue recently, that it was time to grow up a little (grow a pair, even) and not get our knickers in such a twist whenever anyone says something vaguely negative about our work.
 (I suspect that if we’d been holding this event in the United States we might have spent longer – or even the whole evening – wallowing around in the swamp of policing precisely what criticism is and isn’t acceptable to the powers that be; thankfully, this was London, not New York.)